Doukas, Elis

 Doukas (Δούκας) is a mountain village and a community in the municipal unit of Foloi, Elis, Greece.
-In 2011 its population was 34 for the village and 112 for the community, which includes the village Lasdikas.
+The community includes the village Lasdikas.
 Situated at approximately 600 m above sea level, its climate is relatively cool during the summer and wet during the winter.
 Doukas is 2 km northwest of Lalas, 4 km east of Kryoneri and 11 km northeast of Olympia.
 The village was affected by the 2007 Greek forest fires.